biosaxs-dev/molass-develop/chapters/05/coding_style.md

 * Why-oriented docstring documentation

 ## Elaboration with GitHub Copilot
-Here are some hints from chats with GitHub Copilot.
+Here are some hints to explain above points from chats with GitHub Copilot.

 `Molass Author`: If I say "why-oriented docstring documentation" to suggest our coding style, does that make any sense to you?